Notes on the MK4 and MMU3

 plastic parts, not 3D printed ones.

 - The Nextruder top is already threaded for a mount.
-It is an M6
+It is an M5

-filament is fed from the roll.
-To minimize or eliminate Z
+mount before the filament is fed from the roll.
+To minimize

-deflection of the X axis.
-The default with the roll hanging above
+or eliminate Z deflection of the X axis.
+The default with the roll

-the Nextruder and only the filament fed into the Nextruder may cause a
+hanging above the Nextruder and only the filament fed into the Nextruder

-- Bolts are packaged based on size, not assembly operation.
+- Most bolts are packaged based on size, not assembly operation.
 A

 - Peep holes to assure X and Z axis rods are fully seated.